openMF/mobile-wallet/README.md

 Before you begin, you should have already downloaded the Android Studio SDK and set it up correctly.
 You can find a guide on how to do this here: [Setting up Android Studio](http://developer.android.com/sdk/installing/index.html?pkg=studio).

 ## Building the Code

-1. Clone the repository using HTTP: git clone https://github.com/openMF/mobile-wallet.git
+1. Fork the repository.

-2. Open Android Studio.
+2. Go to your fork and clone only the dev branch using git clone `git clone -b <branch> <remote_repo>`

 3. Click on 'Open an existing Android Studio project'

 4. Browse to the directory where you cloned the mobile-wallet repo and click OK.

 5. Let Android Studio import the project.

-6. You will see an error in gradle build related to missing RblClientIdProp and RblClientSecretProp.
-Add RblClientIdProp and RblClientSecretProp as environment variables with any value.

-7. Sync the project again in Android studio.
+6. Let the gradle sync

+7. There should be no errors in gradle/build

+8. Set your remote origin and also set upstream to Origin repository to pull changes whenever needed

+9. To set the upstream please refer this <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork"> document </a>.

 ## Wiki